Review: Hotel 101, A Member of Design Hotels, Reykjavik, Iceland

 The lobby of the Hotel 101 was a small but quaint space.
 There was a small lounge that led to the restaurant.
 The lounge always had a fire going, which made the place feel very comfortable and like home.

 The breakfast room is seen below.
-We never visited since there are so many excellent breakfast cafés’ around Reykjavik.
-There is also no SPG Platinum Breakfast offered at Design Hotels.
+We never visited this space since there are so many excellent breakfast cafés’ around Reykjavik.
+There is also no included breakfast for Marriott / Starwood elites at Design Hotels.

 The Health Amenities and Gym: